 An experienced driver drives as if doing the math problem 2 + 2 = 4.
-That conditioned “automatic response” kicks in – no thought is required to get the action needed.
-But that conditioned “automatic response” needs to be learned – just as you learned your times tables in elementary school.
+A conditioned automatic response kicks in — no thought is required to get the action needed.
+But that conditioned automatic response needs to be learned — just as you learned your multiplication tables in elementary school.

 An inexperienced driver drives as if adding 143 + 86.
-Had to think about the answer?
-Didn’t come as quickly as the 2 + 2 problem?
+Did you have to think about the answer?
+It didn’t come as quickly as the 2 + 2 problem did it?

-Driving should be taught in stages – it’s progressive – just like math.
-You wouldn’t think of putting a 6 year old who can add 2 + 2 into an algebra class.
+Driving, just like math, is progressive and should be taught in stages.
+You wouldn’t think of putting a 6-year-old who can add 2 + 2 into an algebra class.
 You shouldn’t put your driving student into a situation that’s too advanced too soon!

-Neighborhood roads: turns, access intersections, check for hazards, where to stop, who goes first, pull to and from curb or into driveway.
+- Neighborhood roads: Turns, access intersections, check for hazards, where to stop, who goes first, pull to and from the curb or into the driveway.

 Preparing for the Test:

-PRACTICE AS SOON AS POSSIBLE and allow enough time between the last lesson and the test appointment so that your student can practice parallel parking and the reverse two point turn until it is automatic.
-The instructor will make sure the student uses signals, head and mirror checks and show him references to make the maneuvers easier.
+- PRACTICE AS SOON AS POSSIBLE and allow enough time between the last instructor-led driving lesson and the test appointment so that your student can practice parallel parking and the reverse two-point turn until it is automatic.
+The instructor will make sure the student uses signals, head and mirror checks, and show him references to make the maneuvers easier.

-Go up to MVA site to survey the area.
+- Go up to the MVA site to survey the area.
 Watch some people take the test.

-Use water filled gallon jugs with sticks or broom handles as substitute for cones.
+- Use water-filled gallon jugs with sticks or broom handles as a substitute for cones.

 - Take with you: Learner’s permit, logbook with certification page signed, mentor’s license, insurance, and registration cards.